radiancevj/website/content/pages/index.md

 ## Performance-ready

 Radiance is designed with live performance in mind.
-Patterns are easy to create and tweak on the fly, whether it be from a laptop touchpad or a MIDI DJ controller.
+Patterns are easy to create and tweak on the fly.
-Output to a projector, a custom lighting display, or combine both in the same workflow for a coordinated light show.
+Output to one or more screens or use the built-in projection mapping editor.